icrobotics-team167/2025_Reefscape/README.md

 5. Click the robot icon next to its name and select `Kernel Overflow` from the dropdown list of models.

 The simulation setup is now complete.
-To drive the robot, enable it in the Sim GUI by selecting `Teleop` from the box at the top right.
+To drive the robot, enable it in the Sim GUI by selecting `Teleop` from the box at the top left.
 Make sure the Sim GUI is the active window as well.
+Additionally, all the control configurations are stored in `simgui-ds.json`.
+There is an example config in `simgui-ds.json.example` but it is not required for use.